 Balai Ni Fruitas Inc. ("BALAI"), formerly known as Buko Ni Fruitas, Inc., is a wholly owned subsidiary of Fruitas Holdings, Inc. ("FHI").
-Its operations started in August 2005 when it opened its first Buko Ni Fruitas kiosk in Robinsons Manila, serving fresh coconut-based beverages and desserts.
+It was incorporated on May 17, 2005 and started its operations in August 2005 when it opened its first Buko Ni Fruitas kiosk in Robinsons Manila, serving fresh coconut-based beverages and desserts.
 Since then, the Buko Ni Fruitas brand grew to become one of the most well-recognized brands in the fruit-based desserts category.